What is a board certified Mohs surgeon?

 On the day of surgery expect to be in the office for 3-4 hours.
 Please bring a book, headphones or your favorite electronic device to help you pass the time.
 You can have a friend or family member come with you but it is not necessary.
 Most patient are able to drive themselves home after surgery.

 Please do not wear make-up, moisturizer or sunscreen if the skin cancer is on your face and do not use hair care products if the cancer is on your scalp.
 Please do not wear perfume.
-Ideally take a shower the night before or the morning of surgery.
+Take a shower the night before or the morning of surgery.

 Have a good breakfast before surgery.
 No need to fast for this in-office procedure.
 You can bring food and water to your appointment if you wish.

-Purchase non-stick gauze bandages and paper tape from the drug store for after the surgery.
+Purchase these supplies: non-stick gauze bandages and paper tape from the drug store for after the surgery.
 Please have new Vaseline or Aquaphor at home for after surgery.
-Antibiotic ointments are usually not needed.
+Antibiotic ointments are not needed and can cause side effects.
 Have Tylenol at home for pain control after surgery.

 What is Mohs Surgery?